AnthonyPAlicea/anthonyalicea/blog/the-future-of-self-paced-online-education.md

 Live teaching is fantastic, and I've done it for years.
 However it is also more expensive for the student, and not scalable.

-For myself, I wondered how to pivot affordable self-paced education in the age of AI.
+For myself, while I continued to enjoy creating courses for my own platform, Udemy, and Pluralsight, I wondered how to pivot affordable self-paced education in the age of AI.
 Learning companies and platforms were asking the same thing.

 ## AI and Learning Innovation
 ![Robot with a graduation cap](/assets/blogimages/ai_graduate.png)